EUROPE :: SPAIN

 Area - comparative:

-almost five times the size of Kentucky; slightly more than twice the size of Oregon
+times the size of Kentucky; slightly more than twice the size of Oregon

 Area comparison map: